 </system.webServer>

-If XML code is already present in the Web.Config file, edit it to match what is shown above.
+If XML code is already present in the Web.Config file, and edit it to match what is shown above.

 Sample Web.Config before changes: